cnicodeme/cnicodeme.com/source/_posts/2019/09/19-case-study-helpspace-io.md

 You should stick with one.
 I know it's difficult and I **highly recommend you to spend a lot of time crafting the text**.

-> This utterly important because it's the first thing your visitor will read.
+<p class="warning">This utterly important because it's the first thing your visitor will read.</p>

 If you don't catch their attention there, you might lose them even before they start scrolling!